Thai Food, Again.

 "It's one of Tyler Cowen's favorite places!"
 Shallbetter said as we walked into the small, dimly lit place.
 My stab wound had healed enough so that I could eat solid food again but I went with the miso, the mildest option available.
 Shallbetter kept on talking.
 "So, you see, Sean, both of our trips to Iceland were for the same purpose- to meet Billy and get him to come out from hiding.
 We ended up with the same results, but through different means. "

 "How did you get the information which Billy had compiled?"
 Outside of Mrs. Robinson, no one else knew about the copy of the files which I had sent via the mail.
 The F.B.I. had thoroughly searched Billy's computer and all of their examinations of Billy's e-communications revealed nothing about the files either.
 I guess there is something to be said for snail-mail after all.

-"Oh, but I already told you, when we met, in the Flybus on the way into Reykjavík, 'the newly discovered manuscripts', they were Billy's 'evidence.'
+"Oh, but I already told you, it was when we met, in the Flybus on the way into Reykjavík.
+'The newly discovered manuscripts', they were Billy's 'evidence.'
 Billy needed some cash, I was happy to oblige, we made the deal the morning before he was killed."

 "Three thousand dollars, right?"